The short version

 What I inherited

-A CSS inspection extension with activeTab and scripting, designed to interact with the current page after user action.
+A CSS inspection extension with activeTab and scripting, designed to interact with the current page.

 What a malicious owner could have done